MariiaSitarchuk/Silpo-UCD-Enhancing-Checkout/README.md

 ### Ideation

 This stage focused on generating ideas of enhancement based on personas and findings in previous stages.
 Generated ideas had different types: some of them were small changes in current interface and some were bigger improvements.
 Additionally a few new features to the system were ideated.
-Then all generated ideas were prioritized on the Impact-Effort matrix.
+Then all generated ideas were prioritized on the Effort-Impact Matrix.
 And paper sketches were created for some ideas.

 In this folder you can find:
 * List of all generated ideas
 * Sturctured list of generated ideas to found problems
-* Impact-effort matrix of ideas
+* Effort-Impact Matrix of ideas
 * Sketches